ayaznoori/kfc_clone/README.md

 - User can order food online.
 - Auth Login through Mobile Number
 - user able to Logout.
-- Onclick any Category user get realated foods.
+- OnClick any Category user to get related foods..
-- On Add to Cart user able to see Cost of food on top in Navbar.
+- On Add to Cart, users are able to see the cost of food on top in Navbar.
-- user able to get multiple payment method.
+- user able to get multiple payment methods.

 ## Installation and Setup Instructions